shanksfigarland/shanksfigarland.github.io/_tabs/about.md

 Hello, world!

-I'm current a student in a full-time job working towards achieving my `OSCP`!
+I'm current a student in a full-time job trying out some offensive certifications.

+I current have the OSCP and my next one is CRTP!

 In this blog I'll try my best to post write-ups of the boxes I do, tips and tricks and hopefully land a job in `Pentesting/Red Team` someday!